Security-Onion-Solutions/securityonion-docs/fleet.rst

 Usage
 -----

-If you selected to enable Fleet during the setup, you can now login to Fleet using the email address and password that you entered during the installer.
+If you enabled Fleet during setup, you can then login to Fleet using the email address and password that you entered during the installer.
 You can edit the password or add a new Fleet user within Fleet itself.

 .. image:: images/fleet.png
   :target: _images/fleet.png

-Custom :ref:`osquery` packages were generated for you during setup and you can find them under Downloads in :ref:`soc`.
-Before you install a package on an endpoint, use :ref:`so-allow` on your manager node to configure the firewall to allow inbound osquery connections.
+Custom :ref:`osquery` packages are generated during setup and you can find them on the :ref:`downloads` page in :ref:`soc`.
+Before you install a package on an endpoint, use :ref:`so-allow` on your manager node to configure the firewall to allow inbound :ref:`osquery` connections.

 Configuration
 -------------